adrian154/blog/public/blogposts/discord-qr-code-phishing/blogpost.md

 - This attack **bypasses 2FA**.
 - Even though the QR code points to an official discord.com URL, you will still be hacked!

-# Why does this work?
+# How does it work?

-Some time ago, Discord introduced a feature that streamlines signing in on a new device.
-Essentially, when you go to sign in, a QR code is generated:
+Some time ago, Discord introduced a feature that enables you to quickly sign in by scanning a QR code from a device where you're already signed in.

 ![signin screen](signin-example.png)

-When you scan the QR code using a device where you're already signed into Discord, you're prompted over whether you want to log in.
+After scanning the code, you're prompted over whether you want to log in.

 <img style="max-width: 300px" src="phone-prompt.png" alt="phone prompt screen">